m1el/m1el.github.io/coding-sewer-tales/003-standup-code-review.md

 Shitting on somebody's work with no substance, in front of 20 people?
 That's poor manners *and* a demonstration of incompetence.

+(Later that day, DMs)

 Me: "You're unhappy with the code.
 How do you suggest we implement the browser compat check?"
 P: "The code is not being built by Sencha tools, not a part of the standard pipeline."
 Me: "The commit message explains why we can't do that.
 Old browsers would throw an exception before reaching the check."
 P: "I see."

 Change accepted with no comments.